mohgavin/code-repository/README.md

 ## Description

 [calculate ISD.ipynb](https://github.com/mohgavin/code-repository/blob/main/calculate%20ISD.ipynb) --> Algorithm to get multiple nearest point/polygon in CRS 3857, Maximal distance is needed.
-The nearest_sjoin function is not enough for my use case.
+The nearest_sjoin function from geopandas is not enough for my use case.
 Consider to refork the geopandas github and contribute to the library.
 I also created linestring to connect nearest dots to know its distance

 <p align="center">
   <img src="https://github.com/mohgavin/code-repository/blob/main/picture/ISD%20-%20LineString.png" width="500" height="500">